 Everyone who agreed to do this with me was asked to track their daily water consumption (what they drank) in ounces for a week.
 I then used those numbers to estimate what they drank in a month and in a year.

 Once I had all the data I chose different common plastic water bottle options and water filtration options to then calculate the cost of water for each individual, assuming they only consumed water from that one source.
-I wanted to chose options from a store I felt was pretty much available to everyone, at least here in the US.
+I wanted to choose options from a store I felt was pretty much available to everyone, at least here in the US.
 I went with items and prices* from my local Walmart and I settled on –

 - Walmart’s Great Value Purified Drinking Water (16.9 oz) 40 pack – $3.98